Ramsey Theory and Bounding in Arithmetic: Introduction

 One theorem we will need several times is that every infinite c.e.\ set uniformly contains an infinite computable subset.
-For example, consider a $C$ is a $\Sigma_1$ definable (in $\mathcal{N}$) partial coloring from $\mathbb{N}$ to some integer $n$.
-The domain of $C$ is a c.e.\ set.
-If there is a $\mathcal{N}$-infinite subset of its domain then there is a computable $\mathcal{N}$-infinite subset $X$ of its domain.
+For example, consider a $\Sigma^0_1$-definable (in $\mathcal{N}$) partial coloring $C$ from $\mathbb{N}$ to some integer $n$.
+The domain of $C$ is a c.e.\ set; if its domain contains an $\mathcal{N}$-infinite subset, then it contains a computable $\mathcal{N}$-infinite subset $X$.
 We can always assume we are working with this computable subset of the domain when the domain is infinite.
-This set can be found uniformly (or trivially as discussed below) from the coloring.
+This subset can be obtained uniformly from the coloring.

-The index set $FIN = \{ e | W_e \text{ is finite} \} = \{ e | \exists b \forall s > b (W_{e,b} = W_{e,s})\}$ is $\Sigma_2$-complete.
+The index set $\mathrm{FIN} = \{ e \mid W_e \text{ is finite} \} = \{ e \mid \exists b \forall s > b (W_{e,b} = W_{e,s})\}$ is $\Sigma^0_2$-complete.
 For all $\theta$, there is a computable total one-to-one function $f$ such that: